tharmes42/vCamDesk/README.md

 If you want to leverage background removal with XSplit vCam, you can support me (at no additional cost for you) by using this affiliate link: https://link.xsolla.com/uLZFgSKG

-Hint: you should add a grey background, which I find best fit for all kind of demos and presentations.
+Hint: you should add a grey background, which I find fits best for all kind of demos and presentations.

 ### Background removal with personify chromacam Example
 ![alt text](https://github.com/tharmes42/vCamDesk/blob/master/pagecontent/vDeskCam_screen2_chromacam.png "personify chromacam Example")